codahale/sneaker/README.md

 semi-structured data used in the encryption of data which is then required for resulting decryption operations to be successful.

-`sneaker` uses the `SNEAKER_ENC_CONTEXT` environment variable as the default encryption context for the secrets which are stored in S3.
+`sneaker` uses the `SNEAKER_MASTER_CONTEXT` environment variable as the default encryption context for the secrets which are stored in S3.
 In addition, `sneaker` also includes the full S3 path, including bucket and prefix.
 Because of this, secrets in S3 cannot be renamed; they can only be deleted and re-uploaded.

-**Note:** there is currently no way to change the contents of `SNEAKER_ENC_CONTEXT` in place.
+**Note:** there is currently no way to change the contents of `SNEAKER_MASTER_CONTEXT` in place.
 If you want to change it, you'll need to download all your secrets and re-upload them with the new context.

 For packing and unpacking secrets you can specify a different encryption context on the command line: